 Based on the submitted phase one water availability analysis, the subject parcel is below the established Napa County standard calculation for groundwater use on the parcels and would not result in a substantial depletion of groundwater supplies.
-The 25.96 acre parcel is located partly in the valley floor area and partly in the mountain area.
-The 13.5 acres located in the valley floor has an extraction threshold of 1.0 acre foot per acre and the 12.46 acres located in the mountain area has an extraction threshold of 0.5 acre foot per acre, resulting in a total parcel threshold of 19.7 acre foot per year.
-The estimated water demand of 5.6 acre foot per acres is well with the 19.7 acre foot per year total allowable extraction.
+The 60 acre parcel is located in the valley floor area.
+The 60 acres located in the valley floor has an extraction threshold of 1.0 acre foot per acre, resulting in a total parcel threshold of 60 acre foot per year.
+The estimated water demand of 53 acre foot per acres is within the 60 acre foot per year total allowable extraction.
 Based on these figures, the project would be below the established threshold for groundwater use on the parcels and is deemed not to result in a substantial depletion of groundwater supplies.
 Groundwater extraction will also be limited as a result of the use of treated process wastewater to irrigate approximately fourteen acres of existing vineyard.
 The project will not interfere substantially with groundwater recharge that would result in a net deficit in aquifer volume or a lowering of the local groundwater level.